What Does the Bible Say About the Sabbath Day?

 In the New Testament, Jesus’ approach to the Sabbath offers a new perspective.
 He emphasizes the spirit of the Sabbath over legalistic observance.
 For Jesus, the Sabbath is about doing good and honoring God, not rigidly adhering to rules.
 He heals on the Sabbath, demonstrating that mercy and need take precedence over strict Sabbath laws.

-See also What Does the Bible Say About Accountability?
+See also What Does the Bible Say About Animals?

 Paul also touches on the Sabbath in his letters, discussing it in the context of Christian freedom.
 While he upholds the value of observing special days, he also suggests that in Christ, every day is an opportunity to live in the spirit of the Sabbath.